Get a free download of one of the world's most chill video games

 "These games have been out for a while now and we've heard from a lot of our players that the games help them cope with tough times," said Ryan Cash, CEO of Snowman, which created the Alto games.
 "And this is certainly a tough time that we're all facing.
 We're in a position where we can afford to give it away for free for a week.
 It's a way that we can try to contribute, even if it helps just a little bit.
 It felt like the right thing to do."

 Alto's Adventure originally launched in February 2015 and Alto's Odyssey arrived three years later in February 2018.
 Both games involve snowboarding adventures where one of the characters glides downhill avoiding obstacles, collecting coins and doing flips and other fun tricks.
 The low-key soundtrack mixes pleasant sounds and relaxing music.
-The whole atmosphere provides a refreshing contrast to a lot of the standard video games that tend to be loud and a little overstimulating.
+The whole atmosphere provides a refreshing contrast to a lot of video games that tend to be loud and a little overstimulating.

 Read more: Apple Arcade is playing to win

 Both Alto titles have been among the most popular mobile games of all time.
 In my book, Alto's Odyssey is one of the best video games of all time on any platform, period.
-It is a one-button wonder that is easy for anyone to learn how to play in a matter of minutes.
+It's a one-button wonder that's easy for anyone to learn how to play in a matter of minutes.
 But it's also difficult enough to master that there are many, many hours of enjoyable gameplay in it.
-And, the fact that you can play the typical game in less than five minutes makes it enjoyable for adults just as much as kids.
+And the fact that you can play the typical game in less than 5 minutes makes it just as enjoyable for adults as for kids.

-Making both Alto games free until the end of the day on Tuesday is a great opportunity for more people to enjoy this 21st century mode of relaxation during these anxious days of social distancing and sheltering in place.
+Making both Alto games free until the end of the day on Tuesday is a great opportunity for more people to enjoy this 21st-century mode of relaxation during these anxious days of social distancing and sheltering in place.

 On Android, Alto's Odyssey and Alto's Adventure were already available for free, because they are ad-supported on Android devices.

-Two other popular indie games have joined Alto to make their games free to help support people during this time of social distancing -- Prune and Mini Metro.
+Two other popular indie games have joined Alto to make their games free to help entertain people during social distancing -- Prune and Mini Metro.

 Discuss: Free for 24 hours, download Alto's Odyssey, one of the world's most soothing video games